thotran2015/moodyGraph/README.md

 # Mood Map

-Visualize emotions of MIT students
+Visualize emotions of MIT students using t-SNE

 ## Contributing